SSSHANKS/Flood-Segmentation/README.md

 The model is trained using a U-Net architecture and evaluated on segmentation accuracy.

 The dataset is sourced from [Kaggle: Flood Area Segmentation](https://www.kaggle.com/datasets/faizalkarim/flood-area-segmentation).
-(Note: the exact source of the original images — satellite or aerial — is unspecified.)

 ---